dominictarr/remote-events/readme.markdown

 however, I recommend instead wrap this with [browser-stream](http://github.com/dominictarr/browser-stream) -- which will allow you to multiplex streams through `RemoteEventEmitter`

-which will be useful for A) keeping nice `Stream` abstractions when you have a limited budget for connections (like in the browser) and B) seperating interprocess communication abstractions (such as [dnode](http://github.com/substack/dnode) or (crdt)[http://github.com/dominictarr/crdt]. this has been a problem with libraries using the socket.io api directly.
+which will be useful for A) keeping nice `Stream` abstractions when you have a limited budget for connections (like in the browser) and B) seperating interprocess communication abstractions (such as [dnode](http://github.com/substack/dnode) or [crdt](http://github.com/dominictarr/crdt).
+This has been a problem with libraries using the socket.io api directly.